lsst/alert_packet/README.rst

 Schemas are filed according to their version number, following a ``MAJOR.MINOR`` scheme.
 We maintain ``FORWARD_TRANSITIVE`` compatibility within a major version, per the `Confluent compatibility model`_.
-The latest version of the schema may always be found at ``schema/latest``.
+The latest version of the schema may always be found in ``schema/latest.txt``.

 .. _Confluent compatibility model: https://docs.confluent.io/current/schema-registry/docs/avro.html#forward-compatibility